tiagofbsantos/bender-friends/README.md

-# robofriends
+# bender-friends
-Robofriends - an interactive React app for finding robot friends
+Bender friends - an interactive React and Redux app for finding bender friends

 Using:

-  * https://jsonplaceholder.typicode.com/users API for generating the robot friends personal data
+  * https://jsonplaceholder.typicode.com/users API for generating the bender friends personal data

-  * https://robohash.org/ API for generating robot friends pictures
+  * https://robohash.org/ API for generating bender friends pictures

 Created using create-react-app